qpakzk/os-playground/java-n-clion.md

 * * *

+#### Prerequisites

+1. An installation as in [virual-dev-env](https://github.com/ivogeorg/os-playground/blob/master/virtual-dev-env.md) or equivalent.

 #### Install Java

 The [CLion IDE](https://www.jetbrains.com/clion/) requires a JVM to run.
 The follwoing installs Java 7.
 Not the latest, but enough for CLion.